The 8 Best Things to Do in Bhaktapur

 Taleju Temple and Golden Gate

-The Taleju Temple, also located in the Bhaktapur Durbar Square, is a Hindu temple which was built in the 14th century.
+The Taleju Temple, also located within the Bhaktapur Durbar Square, is a Hindu temple which was built in the 14th century.
 As it is a Hindu temple, it is not allowed for non-Hindus to enter.

 The Golden Gate is the entry to the temple.
 Here you can take a peak in, but you will not be allowed to go further in if you are non-Hindu.